Watch, listen and read some of ILF's work with remote communities

-Through our Community Publishing Projects, we have been able to work with and publish books in many Indigenous languages,; from Walmajarri in the Kimberley region, to Arabana in South Australia, to Kriol in the Katherine region.
+Through our Community Publishing Projects, we have published books in many Indigenous languages; from Walmajarri in the Kimberley region, to Arabana in South Australia, to Kriol in the Katherine region.

 On this page you can listen to some of these books being read in the language they were written in.
 You can also access additional resources about the language and teacher’s notes when they become available.